codezs09/self-driving-car-nd/CarND-Vehicle-Detection/writeup.md

 #### 2. Adjust searching area and scale of sliding windows
 When calling the find_cars() function, the searching area and scale of the sliding windows need to be defined.
 In this project, the purpose is vehicle detection.
 The vehicles will most likely appear in the bottom half of the shot images, and their relative size in the image varies with their relative distance from the camera.
 Therefore, the parameters ystart, ystop, and scale need to be tuned to make the size of the sliding window capable to contain the whole vehicle in that position.
 To better visualize all the sliding windows in the test images, the color for the sliding windows are set to random colors, inspired by Jemery Shannon's idea here (https://github.com/jeremy-shannon/CarND-Vehicle-Detection/blob/master/vehicle_detection_project.ipynb).
-The tuned parameters and corresponding visualization results are shown below:
+The tuned parameters and corresponding visualization results are shown below at three different scales of sliding windows.
+The left side is the visualization of all the sliding windows while the right side shows only the sliding windows with positive detection.

 At scale = 1, i.e. sliding window size equals to 96*96, three rows of sliding windows were chosen in the range defined by (ystart,ystop) as (386, 466), (400,480), (416,480) respectively.